Rrtk2/MSB1015-Assignment-1/CONTRIBUTING.md

 # Contributing

-This document awnsers the following questions:
+This document answers the following questions:
 - What sort of contributions am I looking for.
 - How to suggest updates or new features.
 - How to interact with the project using GitHub's functions (e.g., the pull request protocol).